-- 6. That the Sub-Recipient shall insert the clauses of Appendix 1 of this Agreement in every contract subject to the Act and the Regulations. - 7.
-That the Sub-Recipient shall insert the clauses of Appendix 2 of this Agreement, as a covenant running with the land, in any deed from the United States effecting a transfer of real property, structures, or improvements thereon, or interest therein. - 8.
-That the Sub-Recipient shall include the appropriate clauses set forth in Appendix 3 of this Agreement, as a covenant running with the land, in any future deeds, leases, permits, licenses, and similar agreements entered into by the Sub-Recipient with other parties: (a) for the subsequent transfer of real property acquired or improved under a Federal Aid Program; and (b) for the construction or use of or access to space on, over or under real property acquired, or improved under a Federal Aid Program. - 9.
-The Sub-Recipient agrees that the United States has a right to seek judicial enforcement with regard to any matter arising under the Act, the Regulations, and this agreement.
+- 8. That the Subrecipient shall insert the clauses of Appendix 2 of this Agreement and Assurances, as a covenant running with the land, in any deed from the United States or the Wisconsin Department of Transportation effecting a transfer of real property, structures, or improvements thereon, or interest therein. - 9.
+That the Subrecipient shall include the appropriate clauses set forth in Appendix 3 of this Agreement and Assurances, as a covenant running with the land, in any future deeds, leases, permits, licenses, and similar agreements entered into by the Subrecipient with other parties: (a) for the subsequent transfer of real property acquired or improved under an FHWA aid program; and (b) for the construction or use of or access to space on, over or under real property acquired, or improved under a FHWA aid program. - 10.
+That the Subrecipient agrees that the United States has a right to seek judicial enforcement with regard to any matter arising under the Acts and Regulations, and this Agreement and Assurances.

-IV.
+VI.
 Implementation Procedures

-- A. This agreement shall serve as the Sub-Recipient's Title VI plan pursuant to 23 CFR 200 and 49 CFR 21. - B. For the purpose of this agreement, "Federal Assistance" shall include: - 1. grants and loans of Federal funds, - 2. the grant or donation of Federal property and interest in property, - 3. the detail of Federal personnel, - 4. the sale and lease of, and the permission to use (on other than a casual or transient basis), Federal property or any interest in such property without consideration or at a nominal consideration, or at a consideration which is reduced for the purpose of assisting the Sub-Recipient, or in recognition of the public interest to be served by such sale or lease to the Sub-Recipient, and - 5. any Federal agreement, arrangement, or other contract which has as one of its purposes, the provision of assistance.
+A. For the purpose of this Agreement and Assurances, "federal assistance" shall include:

+- 1. Grants and loans of federal funds - 2.
+The grant or donation of Federal property and interest in property - 3.
+The detail of Federal personnel - 4.
+The sale and lease of, and the permission to use (on other than a casual or transient basis), Federal property or any interest in such property without consideration or at a nominal consideration, or at a consideration which is reduced for the purpose of assisting the Subrecipient, or in recognition of the public interest to be served by such sale or lease to the Subrecipient, and - 5.
+Any Federal agreement, arrangement, or other contract which, has as one of its purposes, the provision of assistance.

-C. The Sub-Recipient shall:
+B. The Subrecipient shall: